senorprogrammer/til/README.md

 ## Installation

-To use this yourself, the simplest approach is probably to clone this repo yourself and just delete the content from the `/docs` directory.
+To use this yourself, the simplest approach is probably to fork this repo yourself and just delete the content from the `/docs` directory.

 You could also: